JV17/JVTouchEventsWindow/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-* Now, go to your AppDelegate.m file and add this simple function
+* Now, go to your AppDelegate.m file and add this simple function, where you can customize your touch event image with just changing the size and color

 ```objc
 - (JVTouchEventsWindow *)window